-We hope you are able to visit all five of these great gardens in Grenada.
+We hope you are able to visit all five of these great gardens in Granada.
 Let us know if you discover others!

 Have you already booked accommodations in Granada?
 It can get busy in the high season.
 We recommend staying in the Albaicin or Realejo for the best ambiance.
-Here are a few deals we’ve found.
+Check HotelsCombined to compare lodging prices across booking engines.

 You might also like these posts:

 - Weekend Guide to Madrid